 *for full source list, scroll to the bottom

 Now, before we launch in I want to say that these pictures are not perfect!
-This room still has a lot of work to go: an area rug (one day hardwoods), curtains, art, replacing the beige outlets and light switches, reupholstering chairs, lighting… However, it is so much better than it was a week ago and we use it all the time now–as I type now I am sitting in here whereas before we never used it!
+This room still has a lot of work to go: an area rug (one day hardwoods), art, replacing the beige outlets and light switches, reupholstering chairs, lighting… However, it is so much better than it was before and we use it all the time now–as I type now I am sitting in here whereas before we never used it!
 And these fixes cost absolutely no money!

 My blog is not a blog about a family with endless amounts of cash to redo rooms, renovate their house, or endless time!
 If you have those resources, that is awesome but the reality is that most of us don’t have a magazine spread’s budget.
 We try to DIY everything we can to save money, decorate on a shoestring budget, and make what we have inherited and what we can make or find work for us!
 (And of course add my favorite inexpensive accent pieces!)
 So these are my top actionable tips for making what you have work!

 ROOM DESIGN & ROOM LAYOUT: 3 QUICK FIXES

 Identify what the problem with the room is–is your traffic flow bad?
 Is it hard to have a conversation?
 Does it feel lopsided?
 In our living room, we had a huge open space to encourage movement from the family room through and to the front door; but, it ended up destroying any space for natural conversation.
 Sitting in the room felt unnatural, there was no place you could curl up with a friend and a cup of coffee and really hang out.